Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 Commands That Read CLAUDE.md

-One of the most powerful advanced patterns is writing commands that explicitly reference your project’s CLAUDE.md file.
-Since CLAUDE.md is automatically loaded by Claude Code as project context, your commands can rely on conventions defined there without repeating them:
+Among the most useful advanced patterns is the writing of commands that explicitly reference a project’s CLAUDE.md file.
+Because CLAUDE.md is automatically loaded by Claude Code as project context, commands can rely on the conventions defined there without repeating them:

 # File: .claude/commands/new-feature.md